zuozhenggh/learning-library/developer-library/mysql-java/springboot/springboot.md

 Estimated Time: 20 minutes

 ### About Spring Boot
-Spring Boot is a simple framework to run Java program that includes a Webserver.
+Spring Boot is a simple framework to run Java programs that includes a Webserver.

 It is a production-grade Spring-based Applications that you can "just run".
 It is preconfigured with the Spring team's "opinionated view" of the best configuration and use of the Spring platform and third-party libraries so you can get started with minimum fuss.